Private & Small Group Tours to Bosnia

 Why visit Bosnia-Herzegovina?

-The nation’s origins lie in the highly successful Illyrian-Greek civilisation which gave way to Roman conquest and then the westward onrush of the Ottoman Empire in 1482.
+The nation’s origins lie in the highly successful Illyrian-Greek civilisation which gave way to the Roman conquest and then the westward onrush of the Ottoman Empire in 1482.
 Growing rich on an enviable blend of salt and silver trade, the region was to experience further conquest from the Austro-Hungarians, famously leading to its pivotal role in the commencement of the First World War over the assassination of Franz-Ferdinand of Serbia in Sarajevo’s streets – a site still commemorated with mixed feelings.

-Peace and tolerance were hard won and the Bosnians are at real pains to embrace outsiders – the coffee culture smacks of a blend of Slavic and Turkish hospitality and you will seemingly find a coffee house on every corner.
+Peace and tolerance were hard won and the Bosnians are at real pains to embrace outsiders.
+The country’s coffee culture is made up of a blend of Slavic and Turkish hospitality and you will seemingly find a coffee house on every corner.
 Local markets are a rich source of handicrafts from copper goods and jewellery to lace and beautiful hand-made carpets.